 Light the Labyrinth: Session to light the Bayview campus and share the cultural meaning of light; includes African American, Hispanic and Greek culture.
 Students who attend will help with interpretation.
 December 2, 5-6pm.
 Additionally, students can help watch kids during the Testimonios session from 6-7pm on the same evening.

 English education: We are starting a new collaboration with CASA to support English conversations for Spanish speaking students to improve their English.
 If this is of interest, we can discuss details and logistics.

 Creative Alliance: 3134 Eastern Ave.

-Another great opportunity for 5-8 volunteers is Wednesday, Dec 10 4-8pm to help with piñata decorating and cutting paper, learning from our Mexican Piñata Masters.
-Then, we will need the same volunteers to help on the 2nd day of the workshop on Sunday, Dec 14 from 1-6pm.
+Another great opportunity for 5-8 volunteers is on Wednesday, Dec 10 from 4-8pm to help with piñata decorating and cutting paper.
+Students will learn from our Mexican Piñata Masters.
+The same volunteers will also be asked to help on the 2nd day of the workshop on Sunday, Dec 14 from 1-6pm.

 ________ Embajadores de Salud (Saturdays @ 9 AM)

 ________ Light the Labyrinth (Tuesday December 2nd, 5 – 6 PM)